-Educate youth about resilience
+Educate young adults about resilience

 One of the foundational components of mental illness management and prevention is the quality of resilience.
-Resilience is the ability to maintain or regain mental health in the face of adversity or to bounce back from hardship and trauma.
+Resilience is the ability to maintain or regain mental health in the face of adversity or to bounce back from hardship.
 Resilience is not the absence of stress.
 Rather, it is built upon experiences of stress or adversity, and is the hallmark of strength and success.
 It is vital that students grow resilience because these are the skills they will call upon throughout their lives.

-Youth is a challenging time when one's internal and external environments are rapidly changing.
+Young adulthood is a challenging time when one's internal and external environments are rapidly changing.
 Being able to understand the role of stress, and how each individual can manage it are powerful tools one can use throughout the rest of their life.